Elizafox/shadyurl-rust/CONTRIBUTING.md

 Contributing
 ------------
 Contributions are welcome to ShadyURL-Rust!
-However, you must agree to some stipulations and follow these guidelines to contribute.
+However, you must agree to these stipulations and follow these guidelines to contribute.

+As a matter of my (Elizabeth Myers) own personal opinion, I do not personally consider these too onerous, or even unusual.
+I'm merely being explicit about them.

 Code of conduct
 ===============
 By contributing, you agree to abide by the [Contributor Covenant](/CODE_OF_CONDUCT.md).
+We aim to foster an inclusive and welcoming environment for all, provided they are able to follow the rules and make others feel welcome as well.

-Failure to abide by the rules may result in expulsion from the projet.
+Failure to abide by the covenant may result in expulsion from the project.

 Copyright
 ==========